Hiccup: Dad, I can't kill dragons. Stoick: But you will kill dragons! Hiccup: No... I'm really very extra sure that I won't.

-More Teeth Than The Osmond Family: The Hideous Zippleback, Deadly Nadder, Monstrous Nightmare, Gronckle, and Green Death have rows upon rows of sharp teeth.
+More Teeth than the Osmond Family: The Hideous Zippleback, Deadly Nadder, Monstrous Nightmare, Gronckle, and Green Death have rows upon rows of sharp teeth.
 Inverted with the Terrible Terrors, who appear to be toothless.

-Multiple Head Case: Hideous Zipplebacks, which have two heads.
+Hideous Zipplebacks, which have two heads.
 They work well together, with one providing flammable gas, and the other a pilot light.
 Put them under the command of a pair of twins who never stop bickering, however...

-Also, when Hiccup is reading the Dragon Manual, there is a blink-and-you'll-miss-it illustration of a four-headed Venus Flytrap-like dragon called the Snaptrapper.
+When Hiccup is reading the Dragon Manual, there is a blink-and-you'll-miss-it illustration of a four-headed Venus Flytrap-like dragon called the Snaptrapper.

 Mundane Utility: Toothless is shown using his plasma blasts to make a bed of embers to sleep in.

 Muscle Angst: Implied.
 Hiccup's sarcastic impression of his father mostly has him believing his father wanted a physically strong looking son.